Say good night to the bad guys: Astros fall short in Game 7

 The Astros lost the first three games of the ALCS by a combined 11-5 to the deep, talented Rays.
 Rather than giving up, Houston became the second team in baseball history to win three straight after being down 0-3 in a playoff series.

-Houston’s follow-up to its 2019 pennant is even more impressive in the absence of Gerrit Cole, who signed with the Yankees, and Justin Verlander, who needed Tommy John surgery.
-The Astros also went into October without much of their preseason bullpen due to injuries to closer Robert Osuna and right-handers Brad Peacock, Austin Pruitt, Chris Devenski and Rogelio Armenteros, while veteran reliever Joe Smith opted out before the season began.
+Houston’s follow-up to its 2019 pennant is even more impressive after a wholesale upheaval of its pitching staff — a huge factor that was barely noticed when the collection of second-choice starters and rookie relievers pitched superbly in the ALCS.

+The Astros lost Gerrit Cole, who signed with the Yankees, and Justin Verlander, who needed Tommy John surgery.
+They also went into October without most of their preseason bullpen due to injuries.

-Houston’s lineup of veteran hitters simply kept slugging, and the Astros got enough solid pitching from Zack Greinke and his fellow starters to stay competitive all the way to the brink of the World Series.
+Houston’s lineup of veteran hitters simply kept slugging, and the Astros fought to the brink of the World Series.

+“This team is a bunch of fighters with a tremendous amount of perseverance and fortitude,” Baker said.
+“One thing is for sure: We’ll be back in this position next year.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports